Puff Pastry Berry Pie

-To make cranberry cherry pie filling, start with frozen berries that have been defrosted.
-Fresh berries will also work, but frozen ones are often easier to find – and you won’t have to pit the cherries!
+To make cranberry cherry pie filling, start with frozen cranberries and cherries that have been defrosted.
+Fresh ones will also work, but frozen ones are often easier to find – and you won’t have to pit the cherries!

 Start by smashing the defrosted fruit with a potato masher.

 This will release a lot of juice.
 When I first started developing this recipe, I used all of the juice in the pie and it was very soupy.
 I’ve now learned that it is important to strain off the extra liquid.

 Next, take the smashed berries and mix them with flour, sugar, and spices.

 Our family fell in love with this filling so much that we not only used in the puff pastry pie, but we also served it as a riff on cranberry sauce with meat for dinner!